Message from the representative

 The first is dissemination of information, the second is support for standardization and practical application, and the third is providing places for exchanges and collaboration.

-The Quantum ICT Forum also issues technical explanations and guidelines in order to promote the proper use of quantum ICT, thereby lowering the barriers for non-experts of the quantum ICT to enter this field.
-Moreover, we assist to formulate the proposal of R&D strategies for quantum ICT through roadmaps and surveys on technical trends.
+The Quantum Forum also issues technical explanations and guidelines in order to promote the proper use of quantum technology , thereby lowering the barriers for non-experts of the quantum technology to enter this field.
+Moreover, we assist to formulate the proposal of R&D strategies for quantum technology through roadmaps and surveys on technical trends.

 Next I would like to cover our support for standardization and practical application.
 It will be important to strengthen our bargaining power to make our technologies adopted as international standards and to dominate related technologies.
 We have already committed to international standardization activities for quantum cryptography at ITU-T, ISO, and the European standardization organization (ESTI).
 We provide technical assistance in standardization activities for quantum cryptography.
 Recently, Y3800, ITU-T’s first recommendation on quantum cryptography, was adopted based on proposals from Japan.
 We will continue to support standardization of quantum cryptography as well as quantum computers and quantum measuring/sensing, which are expected to start soon.